kool-dev/pdf/README.md

 # PDF microservice

-This is a work in progress for a PDF generation micro-service.
+PDF generation micro-service.
+Super easy to add on `kool` and `docker-compose` based environments, for generating PDFs from any URLs or given HTML content.

 ## Getting started using this microservice in your project